-The Best Thanksgiving Tools of 2019
+The Best Thanksgiving Tools of 2022

 Chef'n FreshForce Potato Ricer

 I don't know about you, but I'm serious about my mashed potatoes.
-It's my favorite side on the Thanksgiving table!
-And a potato rice is the gadget you need to make fluffy, airy mashed potatoes.
+It's my favorite side on the Thanksgiving table.
+That's why I use a potato ricer to make fluffy, airy mashed potatoes.
 We loved the way this potato ricer effortlessly pushed the potatoes through the hopper, thanks to a gear-powered mechanism that requires less arm strength to use.

 It was the only ricer we tested that we could use one-handed with a whole potato (with the others we tested, we had to chop the potatoes up into small pieces to achieve one-handed pressing).
 The comfortable handle is made from a heavy-duty plastic, but the hopper itself is stainless steel, which is easier to clean and should last a long time.
-The simple two-construction design allows you to take the stainless steel basket out, making it both easy to fill and a breeze to clean.
+The simple two-piece design allows you to take the stainless steel basket out, making it both easy to fill and a breeze to clean.

 Cuisinart Stainless Steel Mixing Bowls with Lids, Set of 3

-If you ask me which I prefer (glass or stainless steel bowls), I'll say stainless every time.
+Given the choice between glass or stainless steel bowls, I'll go stainless every time.
 There’s nothing to shatter or chip, making them both durable and long-lasting, and their lightweight profile makes them easy to use.

-While they shouldn’t go into the microwave, they can be used on the stovetop as a double boiler–and the small- and medium-sized bowls in the Cuisinart Stainless Steel Mixing Bowls with Lids worked perfectly for melting butter and chocolate over a 2-quart saucepan.
+While they shouldn’t go into the microwave, they can be used on the stovetop as a double boiler.
+The small- and medium-sized bowls in the Cuisinart Stainless Steel Mixing Bowls with Lids set worked perfectly for melting butter and chocolate over a 2-quart saucepan.
 As a bonus, the bowls come with air-tight plastic lids, so each bowl doubles as storage and transportation container (always helpful when you're planning a large meal).

-The best part about making casseroles for Thanksgiving?
-You can make them ahead of time and reheat them when it’s time to serve the big meal!
+The best part of making casseroles for Thanksgiving?
+You can make them ahead of time and reheat them when it’s time to serve a big meal.
 That means less scrambling on Thanksgiving Day (which, hopefully, gives you more time to mingle with your guests).
-These Pyrex casserole dishes certainly aren’t fancy to look at, but I’ve been using my set for years.
-They heat evenly, they're easy to clean, and those snap-on lids to make food storage a breeze.

-If you’re looking for a more presentation-worthy dish, pick up a Le Creuset Stoneware Rectangular Dish (Available at Amazon for $74.95).
-It looks great when you want to go from oven to table, and it can also be put under the broiler (the one thing the Pyrex can't do).
+The Great Jones Hot Dish will get the job done and look great while doing it.
+This dish is convenient, can hold up to 5 quarts, and has the space to serve up enough green bean casserole for all of your guests.

+If you’re looking for something on the cheaper side that is also functional, look no further than the Pyrex Easy Grab 3-Quart Glass Baking Dish with Red Lid(available at Amazon).
+This dish is certainly easy to grip and even comes with a red plastic lid to keep your holiday side fresh until it’s served.

 If you don't feel like cutting anything this year, hook up your food processor instead.
 You can chop onions, celery, and garlic for stuffing and use the included attachment to slice potatoes or shred cheese.
-In fact, you can even make your pie crust in it!
+In fact, you can even make your pie crust in it.

 In our testing, the Cuisinart "Custom 14" food processor (model DFP‑14BCNY) is the best on the market.
-It excels at almost every task, from chopping onions and slicing tomatoes as well as a razor-sharp chefs' knife, to kneading pizza dough into a smooth elastic ball.
-As an added bonus, the Cuisinart is so quiet while it's running that it won’t shut down conversation in the kitchen!
+It excels at almost every task, from chopping onions and slicing tomatoes as well as a razor-sharp chef's knife, to kneading pizza dough into a smooth elastic ball.
+As an added bonus, the Cuisinart is so quiet while it's running that it won’t shut down conversation in the kitchen.
 Cleanup is a cinch, as Cuisinart is the only manufacturer that actually encourages you to wash the parts in the dishwasher.

-I don't know about you, but I love my cast iron skillet!
-Some years, I skip the casserole dishes entirely and make my mac and cheese, stuffing, or cornbread straight in the cast iron.
-Lodge has been making its cast iron cookware since 1896, but its durability is one reason why Lodge has become a household name—and why they make our favorite cast iron pan.
-The Lodge Logic 12-inch skillet sells for just under $20 on sale, but it's likely to last for generations.
+I love my cast-iron skillet!
+Some years, I skip the casserole dishes entirely and make my mac and cheese, stuffing, or cornbread straight in the cast-iron.

+Lodge has been making its cast-iron cookware since 1896, but its durability is one reason why Lodge has become a household name—and why they make our favorite cast-iron pan.
+The Lodge Chef Collection 12-inch skillet will also likely last for generations.
 Our only complaint?
 It comes with no written warranty, though Lodge claims it will always stand behind its products.

 Whether you're setting up your first kitchen or you're looking to make some upgrades, these cookware essentials will definitely come in handy on Thanksgiving Day.
 These staples can be used with multiple courses and make a great addition to your kitchen.